teledyne-e2v/gst-fpscounter/README.md

 To test if the plugin has been correctly install, do:
 ```
 export GST_PLUGIN_PATH=/usr/local/lib/gstreamer-1.0/
-gst-inspect-1.0 whitebalance
+gst-inspect-1.0 fpscounter
 ```

-If the plugin failed to install the following message will be displayed: "No such element or plugin 'whitebalance'"
+If the plugin failed to install the following message will be displayed: "No such element or plugin 'fpscounter'"

 # Uninstall
 ```
-sudo rm /usr/local/lib/gstreamer-1.0/libgstwhitebalance.*
+sudo rm /usr/local/lib/gstreamer-1.0/libgstfpscounter.*
 ```
 # Usage